-(f) The Debtors' and Oncor's Oncor Electric's Businesses Are Subject to Ongoing Complex Governmental Regulations and Legislation that Have Impacted, and May in the Future Impact, Their Businesses and/or Results of Operations, Liquidity, and Financial Condition.
+(f) The Debtors' and Oncor Electric's Businesses Are Subject to Ongoing Complex Governmental Regulations and Legislation that Have Impacted, and May in the Future Impact, Their Businesses and/or Results of Operations, Liquidity, and Financial Condition.

-The Debtors' and $\frac{Oneor'sOncor\ Electric's}{Oneor\ Electric's}$ businesses operate in changing market environments influenced by various state and federal legislative and regulatory initiatives regarding the restructuring of the energy industry, including competition in the generation and sale of electricity.
-The Debtors and $Oncor\ Electric$ will need to continually adapt to these changes.
+The Debtors' and Oncor Electric's businesses operate in changing market environments influenced by various state and federal legislative and regulatory initiatives regarding the restructuring of the energy industry, including competition in the generation and sale of electricity.
+The Debtors and Oncor Electric will need to continually adapt to these changes.

-The Debtors' and Oncor's Oncor Electric's businesses are subject to changes in state and federal laws (including PURA, the Federal Power Act, the Atomic Energy Act, the Public Utility Regulatory Policies Act of 1978, the Clean Air Act (the "CAA"), the Energy Policy Act of 2005 and the Dodd-Frank Wall Street Reform and Consumer Protection Act), changing governmental policy and regulatory actions (including those of the PUCT, the NERC, the TRE, the RCT, the TCEQ, the FERC, the MSHA, the EPA, the NRC and the CFTC) and the rules, guidelines and protocols of ERCOT with respect to matters including, but not limited to, market structure and design, operation of nuclear generation facilities, construction and operation of other generation facilities, construction and operation of lignite mines, acquisition, disposal, depreciation, and amortization of regulated assets and facilities, recovery of costs and investments, decommissioning costs, return on invested capital for regulated businesses, market behavior rules, present or prospective wholesale and retail competition and environmental matters.
+The Debtors' and Oncor Electric's businesses are subject to changes in state and federal laws (including PURA, the Federal Power Act, the Atomic Energy Act, the Public Utility Regulatory Policies Act of 1978, the Clean Air Act (the "CAA"), the Energy Policy Act of 2005 and the Dodd-Frank Wall Street Reform and Consumer Protection Act), changing governmental policy and regulatory actions (including those of the PUCT, the NERC, the TRE, the RCT, the TCEQ, the FERC, the MSHA, the EPA, the NRC and the CFTC) and the rules, guidelines and protocols of ERCOT with respect to matters including, but not limited to, market structure and design, operation of nuclear generation facilities, construction and operation of other generation facilities, construction and operation of transmission facilities, development, operation and reclamation of lignite mines, acquisition, disposal, depreciation, and amortization of regulated assets and facilities, recovery of costs and investments, decommissioning costs, return on invested capital for regulated businesses, market behavior rules, present or prospective wholesale and retail competition and environmental matters.
 The Debtors, along with other market participants, are subject to electricity pricing constraints and market behavior and other competition-related rules and regulations under PURA that are administered by the PUCT and ERCOT.
-Changes in, revisions to, or reinterpretations of existing laws and regulations may have a material effect on the Debtors' and Oncor's Oncor Electric's businesses.
+Changes in, revisions to, or reinterpretations of existing laws and regulations may have a material effect on the Debtors' and Oncor Electric's businesses.

 The Texas Legislature meets every two years.
-The current regular legislative session began in January 2015; however, at any time the governor of Texas may convene a special session of the Texas Legislature.
-During any regular or special session bills may be introduced that, if adopted, could materially affect the Debtors' and Oncor_Electric's businesses, including the Debtors' and Oncor_Electric's results of operations, liquidity, or financial condition.
+The currentnext regular legislative session began will begin in January 2015; however_2017; however, at any time the governor of Texas may convene a special session of the Texas Legislature.
+During any regular or special session, bills may be introduced that, if adopted, could materially affect the Debtors' and Oncor Electric's businesses businesses, including the Debtors' and Oncor Electric's results of operations, liquidity, or financial conditions.

-(g) The Debtors' and Oncor's Oncor Electric's Cost of Compliance with Existing and New Environmental Laws Could Materially Affect Their Results of Operations, Liquidity and Financial Condition.
+(g) The Debtors' and Oncor Electrie's Cost of Compliance with Existing and New Environmental Laws Could Materially Affect Their Results of Operations, Liquidity and Financial Condition.

-The Debtors and Oncor_Electric are subject to extensive environmental regulation by governmental authorities, including the EPA and the TCEQ.
+The Debtors-and-Oneor-Electric are subject to extensive environmental regulation by governmental authorities, including the EPA and the TCEQ.
 In operating their facilities, they are required to comply with numerous environmental laws and regulations and to obtain numerous governmental permits.